cassidyriedel/Predicting_Extreme_Weather_Events/README.md

 ---

 ## Research Goal
-Can we use climate + socioeconomic features to predict whether a country-year will experience “high” extreme weather activity?
+Can we use climate and socioeconomic features to predict whether a country-year will experience “high” extreme weather activity?

 This notebook:
 - cleans + explores a multi-country dataset (2000–2023),